-Mechanisation saw the demise of Lint Mills along the Clyde valley and you can see what came next in New Lanark, a beautifully restored 18th century cotton mill village, just 7 miles away from The Lint Mill.
+Mechanisation saw the demise of Lint Mills along the Clyde valley and you can see what happened next in the story by visiting New Lanark, a beautifully restored 18th century cotton mill village, just 7 miles away from The Lint Mill.

 Today, the house has been extended to accommodate the self-contained bed & breakfast wing and sits nestled amid 13 acres of land and is a registered small holding.